Dr Amelia Lake

 Amelia received her first degree from Glasgow Caledonian University and worked in the Health Service before taking up a research post with Newcastle University, where she completed a PhD and held a prestigious NIHR Post-doctoral Fellowship on the topic of Obesogenic Environments.
 One of the outcomes from this fellowship was the publication of a collected volume on Obesogenic Environments.
 Amelia previously worked as Senior Lecturer in Public Health Nutrition at Northumbria University, where in June 2010 she was awarded the Association for the Study of Obesity (ASO) Young Achiever Award for her Obesity research.

 Amelia represents the British Dietetic Association on the Public Health Responsibility Deal's Food Network High Level Steering Committee (since 2014).
 Amelia is a member of the British Nutrition Foundation (BNF) Scientific Advisory Panel (Sept 2010), and since March 2010 has worked with the BNF on their European Food Framework Topic Advisory Group on diet.
-Amelia is a member of the Royal Town Planning Institute (RTPI) Task Group on 'Takeaways & Obesity' (Sept 2010) and a member of the Food Standards Agency Register of Specialists for Social Science (April 2009).
+Amelia is a member of the Royal Town Planning Institute (RTPI) Task Group on 'Takeaways & Obesity' (Sept 2010) and was a member of the Food Standards Agency Register of Specialists for Social Science (April 2009).
 Recently Amelia has been an ASO Trustee (2006-2010), a member of Nutrition Society Council (2007-2010) and also a Research Committee member for the British Dietetic Association (BDA) (2000 - 2005).
 Amelia is a co-founder of the North East Obesogenic Environment Network (NEOeN) www.neoen.org.uk and until recently was the chair of the North East Obesity Forum (ASO regional group).
-Amelia is currently a Beacon for Public Engagement Fellow (www.ncl.ac.uk/beacon) as well as being a regular contributor to her profession's publications.
+Amelia was also a Beacon for Public Engagement Fellow (www.ncl.ac.uk/beacon) as well as being a regular contributor to her profession's publications.
 Amelia is a Fellow of the Higher Education Academy.
 She has extensive experience of working with non-specialist audiences as well as academics, has produced various training programmes and related material.

 Amelia enjoys spending time with her young son, travel, food, cooking, Pilates, cycling and fundraising for The David Ashwell Foundation.

-Obesogenic Environments, Food Environments/ Foodscapes, Measuring the Food Environment, Nutrition, Food Choice, Food and Health in the Workplace, Dietary Change, Behaviour Change, Knowledge Exchange, Intervention Design and Evaluation.
+Obesogenic Environments, Food Environments/ Foodscapes, Measuring the Food Environment, Nutrition, Food Choice, Food and Health in the Workplace, Complex Systems, Dietary Change, Behaviour Change, Knowledge Exchange, Intervention Design and Evaluation.